 This introductory course examines Canada's population in a global context, covering a broad range of population issues and perspectives.
 Topics include (a) demographic data and methods, (b) population composition in terms of age, sex, and nuptiality, (c) demographic processes of fertility, mortality, internal and international migration, (d) the relationship between population change and urbanization, and (e) the role of social policy on population change.
 For all course topics, the instructor will examine historical and cross-national trends and review proposed explanations.

 Evaluation

-There is an in-class midterm test worth 32.5%, a final exam worth 32.5%, and an independent research paper worth the remaining 35%.
+There is an in-class midterm test worth 32.5%, a non-cumulative final test worth 32.5%, and an independent research paper worth the remaining 35%.
 Choice of paper topics will be discussed in class.
-We strive to securely post grades within two weeks of the midterm and final exam.

 Prerequisites